baronbrew/TILTpi/readme.md

-# Tilt Pi Installation Instructions for Raspbian Buster
+# Tilt Pi Installation Instructions for Raspberry Pi OS "Buster"
-## Update April 9, 2020
+## Update January 13, 2021
-These instructions have been confirmed to work on February 13, 2020 version of Raspbian Buster.
+These instructions have been confirmed to work on December 2, 2020 version of Raspberry Pi OS lite.

-## Update July 13, 2019
-It appears "Bleacon" (the Bluetooth scanning module used in Tilt Pi) no longer appears to install succesfully regardless of nodejs version when installing on recent versions of Raspbian.
-As such, the module has been replaced with a "Aioblescan".
-These instructions were tested on a fresh install of the June 20, 2019 version of Raspbian Buster installed on a Raspberry Pi 0.

 ## Step 1
 Using SSH from another computer or from a Raspberry Pi command line directly, enter the following commands.
 Update Raspbian packages and install python install utility, "python3-distutils".

-`sudo apt-get update --allow-releaseinfo-change`
+`sudo apt-get update`

 `sudo apt-get install python3-distutils`